Student Transfer Process (English)

 - Except for priorities listed above, the Superintendent or designee shall use a random, unbiased selection process to determine who shall be admitted whenever the school receives admission requests that are in excess of the school’s capacity.
 (Ed.
 Code. §35160.5)

-- Enrollment decisions shall not be based on a student’s academic or athletic performance, except that existing entrance criteria for specialized schools or programs may be used provided that the criteria are uniformly applied to all applicants.
+- Enrollment decisions shall not be based on a student’s academic or athletic performance, except that existing entrance criterion for specialized schools or programs may be used provided that the criteria are uniformly applied to all applicants.

 Conditions Under Which an Existing Intra- or Inter-district Transfer may be Revoked or Rescinded by WESD